You CAN grow it, but is it worth it?

 Practically the first thing a budding gardener (at least in the US) learns is their USDA winter hardiness zone.
 Based on average winter low temperatures, hardiness zones have many flaws but are still a very useful tool in figuring out what plants can and cannot survive your particular winters.

-Right after learning about winter hardiness zones, we generally hear about microclimates – the idea that small precise locations within our garden may be, sometimes significantly, warmer or colder (or wetter or drier) than the surrounding climatic norms.
-The most pronounced producer of microclimates in most people’s gardens is their house – the sunny southern and western walls in particular can be markedly warmer than the rest of your yard.
-If you have hills, you also get frost pockets in low lying areas and warm south-facing hill sides.
+Right after learning about winter hardiness zones, we generally hear about microclimates – the idea that small precise locations within our garden may be, sometimes significantly, warmer or colder (or wetter or drier) than the surrounding climatic norms.… Continue reading this article “Get a handle on your microclimates”

 A scary Halloween story

 Those of you that have followed the blog for a while know that poor tree planting is one of my pet peeves.
 It drives me crazy to watch tree installers use backhoes to gouge out gigantic holes and then drop in the intact root ball, clay, burlap, twine and all.
-But this dig-and-dump method (or “cost effective practice” according to installers) of installing trees often dooms them (the trees, not the installers) to a slow and ugly death.
-So in honor of Halloween, let me share my latest horror story.
+But this dig-and-dump method (or “cost effective practice” according to installers) of installing trees often dooms them (the trees, not the installers) to a slow and ugly death.… Continue reading this article “A scary Halloween story”

 The great urban potato experiment